 When I took it out of the box, I didn’t quite know what to think.
 The hubs and spoke nipples on my test set are purple, one of 9 distinct colors you can order in addition to black and silver.
 The labels are full rim height, stick-on ones with i9’s large, hub-inspired logos attached.

 The rims themselves look like they are 2nd generation, converted rim-brake hoops with a hybrid-toroid profile whose curvature abruptly stopped in time for an unfinished brake track.
 Yet they are 3rd generation width (21mm internal, 28mm external) and tubeless-ready.

-I wondered if I was about to test a wheelset designed by committee, the kind that melds the voices of past successes, exciting new ideas, and compromises needed to meet management’s cost and schedule targets.
+I wondered if I was about to test a wheelset designed by a committee, the kind that melds the voices of past successes, exciting new ideas, and compromises needed to meet management’s cost and schedule targets.

 On the road, the i9.45s are full-throttle, road race wheels.
 They are stiff, snappy, and responsive, great on a rolling course and one with a lot of climbing.

 While the POE isn’t something most enthusiasts will notice or should care about, the Torch’s 60 POE (or 3 degrees between engagement points) is 2x or more than most hubs, something you do notice if you are doing any kind of competitive riding.
 Fellow In The Know Cycling tester and USAC Nationals Masters racer Miles felt near-instant engagement when sprinting out of corners or off lead-out wheels when he competed on the i9.45s.

 A distinctive sound comes from that hub, louder than most but similar in volume to Chris King and Mavic hubs.
 Here are videos comparing the Chris King and i9 Torch and another comparing the Mavic 360 and DT Swiss.
 These hubs or their internals are used in many of the best road disc wheels.